 Thanks for teaching the next generation about kindness to animals, Jaime!

 Congratulations to all these compassionate educators!
 We hope their stories have given you some inspiration to get a head start on your entry for next year’s contest.
-Sign up for TeachKind’s Lesson of the Week to get some ideas for ways to incorporate kindness to animals in your classroom.
+Sign up for TeachKind’s mailing list to get some ideas for ways to incorporate kindness to animals in your classroom.